 Ankle pain involves any discomfort in one or both ankles.

-- For swelling, keep your foot elevated above the level of the heart, even while sleeping.
-Ice the area right away.
+- Ice the area right away.
 Apply ice for 10-15 minutes every hour for the first day.
-Then, every 3-4 hours for 2 more days.
+Then, apply ice every 3-4 hours for 2 more days.

 - Try acetaminophen or ibuprofen for pain and swelling.

-Even after the pain subsides, you will need to keep pressure off of it for up to 10 days for a mild sprain and up to 5 weeks for a more severe sprain.
+As the swelling and pain improve, you will need to keep extra stress off your ankle for up to 10 days for a milder sprain and 2 to 5 weeks for a more severe sprain.

-Once you have healed adequately, you can start exercises to strengthen your ankle and avoid injury in the future.
+You will need to start exercises to strengthen your ankle and avoid injury in the future.
 Do not begin these exercises until a health care professional tells you it is safe to start.
-One exercise, for example, involves balancing on your healing foot and hopping.

 Call your health care provider if